Using the CustomValidator Control

 protected void cusCustomTxt_ServerValidate(object sender, ServerValidateEventArgs e) { if(e.Value.Length >= 8) e.IsValid = true; else e.IsValid = false; }

-If you don't associate a client validation function with a CustomValidator control, then the CustomValidator doesn't render the error message until you post the page back to the server.
-Because the other validation controls prevent a page from being posted if the page contains any validation errors , you won't see the error message rendered by the CustomValidator control until you pass every other validation check in a page.
+If a client validation function is not associated with a CustomValidator control, the error message will not be rendered until the page is posted back to the server.
+This is because the other validation controls on the page prevent it from being posted if there are any validation errors.
+As a result, the error message generated by the CustomValidator control will only be displayed once all other validation checks on the page have been successfully passed.